Issyl-m/secondary/README.md

 Resolutions over the secondary Steenrod algebra.
 Relevant routines (p > 2).

-# Some values of the left action A(r, x) for p = 3
+# Some values of the left action A(a, r) for p = 3

 This repository is not being updated temporarily.
-Some values of `A(r, x)` computed using a further version of my program include
+Some values of `A(a, r)` computed using a further version of my program include

 ```
 {(Q(0), (2P^1 P^4, 2P^5)): 2P(5),